MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

      *SDR_Rx0*- Program to receive samples with LimeSDR USB in channel Rx0.

      *SDR_Rx1*- Program to receive samples with LimeSDR USB in channel Rx1.

+     *SDR_processing*- Program to correlate the acquired samples with LimeSDR USB in both channels.
+Allowing the detection of the target.

   Passive Radar Simulator- Simulator for SAR passive radar using a QPSK modulator.